-After I received a question about the characteristics of an Ulster overcoat and the Guards coat, I decided to write two separate articles about these classic garments, beginning with the Ulster.
+After receiving a question about the characteristics of an Ulster overcoat and the Guards coat, I decided to write two separate articles regarding these classic garments, beginning with the Ulster.
 The name Ulster is derived from the area of the Irish province of Ulster, whose people used to wear a certain tweed overcoat.
 The Ulster overcoat has always been basically defined by seven elements:

 Characteristics of an Ulster Coat